-Catie Lyles enters her first season as the head coach of the Owls women's soccer
+Catie Lyles took charge as the head coach of the Owls women's soccer program prior to the 2019 season.

 From 2016-2019, she worked for Hattiesburg Youth Soccer League as its executive administrator.
 Her duties included running youth tournaments and other daily tasks.
 After leaving there, she became the program director and girl's academy coach at Southern States Soccer League from 2019-2020.